shivtu/DO-Mgmt/readme.md

 ### Gist

 #### A comprehensive dev-ops tool
-#### Specifically for dev-ops/developer teams based on agile/scrum practises
+#### Specifically for dev-ops/developer teams based on agile/scrum practices
 #### Built as a light weight blazing fast service for medium to large teams
 <h4> License : <a href="https://mit-license.org/">MIT</a></h4>